ColeBennett/binance-auto-blacklist/README.md

 Automatcally checks for new Binance listings and disables trading in ProfitTrailer.
 All newly listed coins will be disabled in your PAIRS.properties file.
-If you are also using ProfitFeeder, each of your pairs.txt files will be updated as well.
+If you are using ProfitFeeder, each of your pairs.txt files will be updated.

 ## Configuration
 Modify these settings in the blacklist.properties file: